-The proposed Brisbane Live development comprises the establishment of a world class integrated entertainment and transport precinct at Roma Street and is being developed in conjunction with Cross River Rail.
+The proposed Brisbane Live development comprises the establishment of an integrated entertainment and transport precinct at Roma Street, to be developed in conjunction with Cross River Rail.

 The concept design also includes potential commercial and residential towers where the Brisbane Transit Centre sits.
-The Center is being demolished to construct the new underground Roma Street Cross River Rail station.
-Early works are expected to begin in 2019 with demolition of the Centre expected in late-2020.
+The Centre is being demolished to construct the new underground Roma Street Cross River Rail station.
+Demolition began in December 2019.

 The project was originally proposed by AEG Ogden through the Queensland Government's previous market led proposal framework.
 Depending on the procurement approach chosen by the government, the project is likely to require private finance.
 Traditional, alliance and Public Private Partnership procurement approaches were considered as part of the business case.

 |May 2018||The Cross River Rail Delivery Authority commenced the development of the Business Case in conjunction with Building Queensland.|